Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2019 Belle Brise 95-96p

 Tasted in November 2021.
 Twin brother of 2020!
 If I tasted this wine blind outside the property, I would immediately say " Burgundy"!
-Black cherries, seamless structure, silky berries and velvety tannin, great balance, sheer elegance and finesse.
-It's a totally sensual and sublime effort!
+Black cherries, seamless structure, silky berries, velvety tannin, great balance, sheer elegance, and finesse.
+It's a sensual and sublime effort!

 2019 Corlacy 92+p

 Tasted in November 2021.
-The second vintage of Henri-Bruno's new property, purchased in 2018.
+The second vintage of Henri-Bruno's new property was purchased in 2018.
 Similar to Belle Brise in the same vintage.
-However, in comparison, there was less intensity of flavours, lighter body and a shorter length in Corlacy.
+However, in comparison, there was less intensity of flavors, a lighter body, and a shorter length in Corlacy.
 Still, it had enough elegance and finesse to seduce.

 2018 Belle Brise 95p

 Tasted twice - last time in November 2021.
 Consistent notes.
-This wine was powerful and dense with an intense and significant flavour of black cherries (the hallmark of the property!), delicate, complex and with a long fruity finish.
+This wine was powerful and dense, with an intense and significant flavor of black cherries (the hallmark of the property!), delicate, complex, and with a long fruity finish.
 Pure delicacy.
 These TNs are from April 2019.
 When tasted from the bottle in November 2021, this wine seemed to have shed some power away and got a touch of elegance and finesse instead.
-Still a sublime effort!
+Still, a sublime effort!

 2017 Belle Brise (barrel sample) 93p

 Tasted in April 2018.
-Pure and clean, black cherries, great complexity and structure, meaty aftertaste.
+Pure, clean, black cherries, great complexity, structure, and meaty aftertaste.
 Lighter and softer than 2016 and 2015, but very seductive and charming wine.

 2016 Belle Brise 94+p